Breaking down key differences between investing in single-family vs. multifamily homes

 For those who are considering investing in real estate, it can be hard to pick between a single-family home and a multifamily property.
 There are a variety of nuances, advantages, and topics associated with choosing a single-family home or a multifamily property as a real estate investment.

 Many of the variables boil down to the individual goals, preferences, and experience level of the real estate investor.
 Simply put, there is no such thing as a one-size-fits-all approach to investing in real estate.
 Everyone is facing a different financial situation and a unique set of circumstances.
+It is, however, important to understand the potential pros and cons of each choice before you decide to invest.

 The wealth of advantages associated with single-family homes and ease of entry make them a popular choice for beginners.
 Compared to multifamily properties, single-family homes offer a number of advantages, listed here: